+inflateSetDictionary(Z, Dictionary) -> ok

 '''

-inflateSetDictionary(Z, Dictionary) -> ok

-Types:

 Z = zstream()

 Dictionary = iodata()

 '''

 Initializes the decompression dictionary from the specified uncompressed byte sequence.
+This function must be called as a response to an inflate operation (eg. safeInflate/2) returning {need_dictionary,Adler,Output} or in the case of deprecated functions, throwing an {'EXIT', {{need_dictionary,Adler},StackTrace}} exception.

-This function must be called immediately after a call of inflate/2 if this call threw a {need_dictionary,Adler} exception.
-The dictionary chosen by the compressor can be determined from the Adler value thrown by the call to inflate/2.
-The compressor and decompressor must use the same dictionary (see deflateSetDictionary/2).
+The dictionary chosen by the compressor can be determined from the Adler value returned or thrown by the call to the inflate function.
+The compressor and decompressor must use the same dictionary (See deflateSetDictionary/2).